dhui808/angular-snippets/README.md

     polyfills.ngtypecheck.ts not found
     Modify src/tsconfig.app.json and src/tsconfig.spec.json, removing polyfills.*.ts and test.ts
     Success!
+    Or copy src/polyfills.ts and src/styles.scss from other projects.

 ### what frameworks/APIs does Angular use to consume REST APIs?
     HTTP client module